frankshearar/Home/[Spec]-NuGet-Config-schema-changes-to-enable-trusted-signers.md

 Related spec - [NuGet-Package-Signing-Client-Policy](https://github.com/NuGet/Home/wiki/%5BSpec%5D-NuGet-Package-Signing-Client-Policy)

 ## Problem
-Once we enable repository package signing, we need to enable consumers to be able to trust a package repository.
-Further, the trust information needs to be stored into a user's machine.
+As the next wave of package signing, consumers need to be able to trust specific package signers.
+Further, the trust information needs to be stored into the user's machine.

 ## Who is the customer?
 All NuGet package consumers.